rethinkdb/rethinkdb-rs/2-query-language/changefeeds/python.md

 - Integrate with other databases or middleware such as ElasticSearch or RabbitMQ.
 - Write applications where clients are notified of changes in realtime.

+You can control how frequently your application receives change notifications with the `squash` argument to `changes`; read the API documentation for more details.

 # Basic usage #